SamuelKos/simple-editor/README.md

 # simple-editor
 GUI-editor for Python development.
-Tested to work with Debian Bullseye.
+Tested to work with Debian Bullseye and Windows 7
-* Walk-tabs is now Alt-tab instead of Ctrl-tab.
-Toggle theme is now Alt-t.
-* Windows support plan has raised again, now that I managed to setup Microsoft's own virtual machine image for win7.
-I previously tried with Wine with strange behaviour (it was related to tkinter.Tk().withdraw() positioning), can not say where was the problem, anyway, it is now gone and I can now test in Windows.
+* Initially tested to work with Windows 7

 # Featuring
 * Auto-indent